Waelson/Stream-Processing-with-KSQL/README.md

 ## Enviroment

-For you to use this repository you will need the following software:
+For you to use this repository you will need the following softwares:

 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/engine/install/)